Ishiharaerika/China-Censorship-Withdrawal/Clash/README.md

 <br>
 Need to mention that DirectAll&DirectAll(IP) contains all services which cannot access using Not-China IPs.
 Services can be used with these IPs **such as Wechat(sometimes may not work)** was excluded, which means they were out.<br>
 <br>
 UnBan.txt makes domains in it being processed but not rejected.
-Which work as a whitelist.<br>
+Which works as a whitelist.<br>
 <br>
-Rejecting works unefficient on Clash, so please considered use AdguardHome as alternative.
+Rejecting works unefficient on Clash, so please consider using AdguardHome as alternative.
 Rejecting rules are **UNSET BY DEFAULT**.<br>
 <br>
 You may use Clash.yaml as a Clash rule's reference.<br>
 <br>